kubelt/kubelt/www/content/en/docs/basics/cores-whitepaper.md

     parent: "basics"
 weight: 150
 toc: true
-draft: true
 ---

-_December 2021.
-By [Alexander Flanagan](mailto:alex@kubelt.com), [Adrian Maurer](mailto:adrian@kubelt.com), and [Robert Medeiros](mailto:rob@kubelt.com).
-Special thanks to the team @ [Protocol Labs](https://protocol.ai)._
+_April 2022.
+By [Alexander Flanagan](mailto:alex@kubelt.com), and [Adrian Maurer](mailto:adrian@kubelt.com).
+Special thanks to the team @ [Heavybit Industries](https://https://www.heavybit.com/)._

 ## Abstract

-Kubelt is an open source toolkit for building peer-to-peer dapps.
-Using a CMS dapp, SDK, and peer node, developers can build dapps quickly using open standards, allowing maximum interoperability, easy scalability, and high availability.
-This paper describes the full architecture of a system composed from these components and its theoretical foundations.
+Kubelt cores are the composable nodes of a decentralized, distributed cloud computing environment.
+They provide storage, compute, networking, and cryptographic capabilities.
+This paper describes the theoretical construction of the core as an object and the logical organization of cores into a distributed graph.
+Physical implemnentation is touched on at a high-level as it relates to addressing practical efficiency concerns.

+**Edit point.**

 ## Introduction